sm2774us/full_stack_interview_prep_2021/README.md

 the content that describes the main topic of a page or is the central functionality of an application.
 The specification also states that a document must not include more than one **`main`** element.

-The WHATWG specification doesn’t assign any semantic value to the **`main`** element and [describes it](https://html.spec.whatwg.org/multipage/semantics.html#the-main-element) as a container for the dominant contents of another element.
-Also, according to WHATWG, you don’t have a limit in the number of times you can use the **`main`** element in a single document.
+The WHATWG specification doesn't assign any semantic value to the **`main`** element and [describes it](https://html.spec.whatwg.org/multipage/semantics.html#the-main-element) as a container for the dominant contents of another element.
+Also, according to WHATWG, you don't have a limit in the number of times you can use the **`main`** element in a single document.
 If you have multiple **`article`** elements on a page, you may want to markup the
 **`main`** content of each **`article`** with a separate **`main`** element.